 Next, take the information from your net income calculation and add it to your personal tax return.
 This article shows you eactly how to do this, and how your Schedule C information fits into your total tax bill.

-The IRS says: small businesses and statutory employees with expenses of $5,000 or less may be able to file Schedule C-EZ instead of Schedule C. Learn more about this form and how to complete it.
+The IRS says: small businesses and statutory employees with expenses of $5,000 or less may be able to file Schedule C-EZ instead of Schedule C. Learn more about the requirements for being able to file this form and how to complete it.

 A husband-wife partnership may be able to be considered as a qualified joint venture if it meets certain criteria.
 In this case, each spouse completes Schedule C for his or her portion of the company's income and expenses.
 Read more about qualifications and filing in this article.